Henri Le Roux in Paris

 Métro: Odéon, Saint-Germain des-Prés, or Mabillon

 Tél: 01 82 28 49 80

-(A second boutique is scheduled to open at 24, rue des Martyrs, in the 9th arrondissement, and a third boutique at 52 rue Saint-Dominique in the 7th, is open as of January 2015.)
+(A second boutique is open at 24, rue des Martyrs, in the 9th arrondissement, and a third boutique at 52 rue Saint-Dominique in the 7th, is open as of January 2015.)